-(BNs) with frequency-doubled spectral portions of an octave-spanning comb supercontinuum (see Figure 2): specifically, the Stokes laser is made to beat with the second harmonic of the 2128 nm part of the continuum while the pump laser with the second harmonic of the 1480 nm part of the continuum.
+The comb referencing of pump and Stokes lasers is obtained by generating their respective beat notes (BNs) with frequency-doubled spectral portions of an octave-spanning comb supercontinuum (see Fig. 2): specifically, the Stokes laser is made to beat with the second harmonic of the 2128 nm part of the continuum while the pump laser with the second harmonic of the 1480 nm part of the continuum.
 Second harmonic generation (SHG) takes place in a periodically-poled lithium niobate crystal and in a periodically-poled lithium tantalate optical waveguide for Stokes and pump, respectively: the waveguiding medium is used because of its larger conversion efficiency to compensate for the small power spectral density of the comb around 1480 nm.
-This referencing scheme requires neither the knowledge nor the stabilisation of the carrier-envelope frequency (f{ceo}) of the comb to achieve an absolute measurement of the frequency detuning between pump and Stokes lasers: this is because (see section 'Spectra calibration and averaging') their beat-note signals are affected by the same $2f{ceo}$ term arising from SHG, which cancels out in the subtraction of the two frequencies.
-The repetition frequency f{rep} is thus the only comb parameter stabilised, against a GPS-disciplined Rb oscillator that acts as a master clock to calibrate also the beat notes.
-The stability of this clock is at a level of 10^{-11} at 1 s, thus far in excess of the 10^{-9} frequency uncertainty limit of the spectrometer set by the beam pointing instability of the lasers (see section 'Active alignment of the laser beams').
-The instrumental broadening of the spectrometer is almost negligible thanks to a short-term linewidth < 100 kHz for both pump and Stokes lasers.
+This referencing scheme requires neither the knowledge nor the stabilization of the carrier-envelope frequency ( $f{ceo}$ ) of the comb to achieve an absolute measurement of the frequency detuning between pump and

+Stokes lasers: this is because (see section "Spectra calibration and averaging") their beat-note signals are affected by the same $2f{ceo}$ term arising from SHG, which cancels out in the subtraction of the two frequencies.
+The repetition frequency $f{rep}$ is thus the only comb parameter stabilized, against a GPS-disciplined Rb oscillator that acts as a master clock to calibrate also the beat notes.
+The stability of this clock is at a level $10^{-11}$ at 1 s, thus far in excess of the $10^{-9}$ frequency uncertainty limit of the spectrometer set by the beam pointing instability of the lasers (see section "Active alignment of the laser beams").
+The instrumental broadening of the spectrometer is almost negligible thanks a short-term linewidth < 100 kHz for both pump and Stokes lasers.
 The spectral resolution of the SRS spectrometer exceeds by a factor of 10 that of the best previous realizations based on Argon and dye lasers.

-2.6.
 Detection chain